Ask Slashdot: What Would Happen If a Hyperloop Train Failed? - Slashdot

 Hatch doors... which would be separate failure points along the way for the pressure difference to be changed.

 Assume perfect seals and no malicious or accidental misuse of even a single hatch door.
 A tech team is sent out to to assist the passengers in getting out.
 You can't just open the hatch, you've 14.7 lbs of pressure per square inch trying to keep that door closed, assuming it swings out.
-Now you've got to pressurize either the entire system (so largely shutting it down), or the particular leg you are
+Now you've got to pressurize either the entire system (so largely shutting it down), or the particular leg you are on.
+How long does this take?
+Now how long does it take to undo these steps?

+Short of a 9/11, when there is an airplane crash, even an entire airport (or state) is shut down due to weather, the rest of the system keeps going.

+This also aside from all of the issues related to thermal expansion & contraction of the materials, making the sealing even more difficult.

 Hours?
 Days???
 (Score:2)